 Also, debris in faucet aerators and showerheads can cut their flow rates down to a point that will keep the tankless from firing.
 Make sure your fixtures are free from debris.

 Most 2.5 GPM showerheads will not supply 2.5GPM of flow in a new home.
-This is due to system pressure looses.
+This is due to system pressure loses.
 Every foot of pipe and each fitting in the water main has a pressure loss.
 At far ends of the home these add up and can cause lower flow rates at fixtures like showerheads.
 This is not a big problem though and rarely causes issues with the better tankless water heaters.
-Most people never know the difference and as stated above, it is almost impossible for most people, even plumbers to tell the difference between 1.5GPM and 2.5 GPM in today’s showerheads without measuring the flow.
+Most people never know the difference and as stated above, it is almost impossible for most people, even plumbers to tell the difference between 1.5GPM and 2.5 GPM in today's showerheads without measuring the flow.
 As long as the velocity of the water is acceptable most people are quite happy and of course some showerheads are better than others.

 Most tankless water heaters have an inlet water filter.
 This should be checked and cleaned regularly to make sure that flow is not slowed or stopped by this filter.
 This is the first place to look whenever there is a problem with your tankless water heater.
 Look for it in your owner's manual.

-Hard or Acidic Water to consider with tankless water heaters:
+Hard or Acidic Water Concerns

-Hard and acidic water can effect tankless water heaters.
-What tank manufacturers don’t want you to know is it effects ALL water heaters.
+Hard and acidic water can affect tankless water heaters.
+What tank manufacturers don't want you to know is it effects ALL water heaters.
 These water quality issues also effect everything connected to your domestic water system.
 All faucets, fixtures and appliances connected to a water system distributing bad water will have problems associated with these water conditions.
 These problems can be staining, scale build up and erosion of the metal.
 (Including drainage piping!)
 Water with excessive hardness causes scale buildup.
 Water that is acidic is harmful to copper and brass and most other metallic components in or connected to your water system.

 Hard water contains particulate that is dissolved in it. (dissolved solids) These are microscopic particles that are held "in suspension" in the water.
 They will build up on surfaces over time causing calcium or lime scale buildup.
 What makes matters worse is that when water is heated, these particles bind together and become heavier than the water and settle out faster than they do if just flowing through your pipes.